One of the first decisions homebuyers and mortgage shoppers face is whether to select a fixed-rate or variable-rate mortgage.

 Popularity of fixed versus variable mortgage rates

 Fixed mortgage rates are historically the more popular of the two rate types.
 However, for the majority of 2021 and into 2022, variable mortgage rates were significantly lower than fixed rates As a result, variable-rate mortgages surged in popularity.
 In the second half of 2021, according to the Canada Mortgage and Housing Corporation (CMHC), over 50% of new mortgages and mortgage renewals were variable-rate mortgages.
-Moreover, according to a report published by the Bank of Canada, variable-rate mortgages accounted for roughly a third of Canadian mortgage debt by the end of 2022, as compared to just 20% in 2019.
+Moreover, according to a report published by Mortgage Professionals Canada, variable-rate mortgages accounted for 25% of Canadian mortgage debt by the end of 2022, as compared to just 20% in 2019 (meanwhile, at the end of 2022, 69% of Canadian mortgage-holders had a fixed-rate mortgage).
 However, in the wake of eight successive rate hikes by the Bank of Canada between March 2022 and January 2023, variable mortgage rates went soaring and, consequently, variable mortgage rates plunged in popularity.
+The same Mortgage Professionals Canada study found that 3 in 10 variable-rate mortgage holders were actively considering converting to a fixed rate, while another 3 in 10 had also considered that option but decided against it.
 In 2021 and 2022, variable mortgage rate inquiries to Ratehub.ca made up 23% and 26% of all mortgage rate requests, respectively.
-In 2023 YTD, variable mortgage rate requests account for just 5% of rate requests made to Ratehub.ca.
+From January to September 2023, variable mortgage rate requests account for just over 5% of rate requests made to Ratehub.ca.

 Comparing fixed and variable mortgage rates